-Regional (or global) Action Groups are independent self-funded bodies that maintain an observational buoy programme in support of the WWW, WCRP, GCOS and GOOS.
-They agree to exchange good quality basic meteorological and/or oceanographic data in real time over the GTS.
+Regional (or global) Action Groups are independent self-funded bodies that maintain an observational buoy programme in support of the WMO World Weather Watch (WWW), the WMO-IOC-ICSU World Climate Research Programme (WCRP), the WMO-IOC-UNEP-ICSU Global Climate Observing System (GCOS), and the IOC-WMO-UNEP-ICSU Global Ocean Observing System (GOOS).
+They agree to exchange good quality basic meteorological and/or oceanographic data in real time over the Global Telecommunication System (GTS).
 They also agree on exchange of information on data buoy activities and development and transfer of appropriate technology.
 They submit annual reports to the DBCP.
 Regional Action Groups usually engage their own coordinators, who work closely with the Technical Coordinator of the DBCP.